iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

   the location in the network or the MAC address of the Modbus network card.
 - **Device Type Detection**: This is crucial for **automatic payload decoding**. iQunet provides customized payload decoders upon request.
-The configuration for the end-user is limited to basic parameters such as the polling interval and the selection of data to be published to MQTT.
+The configuration for the end-user is reduced to setting some basic parameters such as the polling interval and the selection of data to be published to MQTT.
 This **simplifies the commissioning** of new devices in the field, reducing the setup time to a matter of minutes.

 In Figure 8 below, the **Optidrive E3** inverter is detected on the local **Modbus-RTU gateway** at **Unit ID 1**.
 The dashboard automatically adapts to